MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ClientAccessRule.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

-Use the Test-ClientAccessRule cmdlet to test how client access rules affect access to your cloud-based organization.
+Use the Test-ClientAccessRule cmdlet to test how client access rules affect access to your organization.
 If any of the client properties you specify for this cmdlet match any client access rules, the rules are returned in the results.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).